BryanWilhite/Blog/presentation/entry/2016/2016-05-18-line-of-sight-it-management-is-it-really-dead.md

 ---json
 {
-  "author": "Bryan Wilhite",
+  "documentId": 0,
+  "title": "Line-of-sight IT management… is it really dead?", "documentShortName": "2016-05-18-line-of-sight-it-management-is-it-really-dead", "fileName": "index.html",
+  "path": "./entry/2016-05-18-line-of-sight-it-management-is-it-really-dead",
+  "date": "2016-05-19T05:40:24.464Z",
+  "modificationDate": "2016-05-19T05:40:24.464Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2016-05-18-line-of-sight-it-management-is-it-really-dead",
-  "content": "In the same manner IT shops far removed from the cutting-edge startup keep old/unsupported technology, they also keep old-fashioned management practices.
+  "tag": "{\r\n  \"extract\": \"In the same manner IT shops far removed from the cutting-edge startup keep old/unsupported technology, they also keep old-fashioned management practices.
 The practice that irked me the most over my two decades of careering is line-of-sight management.
-Th...", "inceptDate": "2016-05-18T22:40:24.4649187-07:00", "isPublished": true,
-  "itemCategory": null,
-  "modificationDate": "0001-01-01T00:00:00",
-  "slug": "line-of-sight-it-management-is-it-really-dead",
-  "sortOrdinal": 0,
-  "tag": null,
-  "title": "Line-of-sight IT management… is it really dead?"
+Th...\"\r\n}"
 }
 ---

+# Line-of-sight IT management… is it really dead?

 In the same manner IT shops far removed from the cutting-edge startup keep old/unsupported technology, they also keep old-fashioned management practices.
 The practice that irked me the most over my two decades of careering is line-of-sight management.
 This practice comes straight out of the 19<sup>th</sup>-century—when the “cultural fit” of your organization includes this manacle then understand you are doing prison time in the mists of the past, trying to make America “great” again.